VeronicaMaki-Marttunen/VeronicaMaki-Marttunen.github.io/blog.md

 -Increase the number of permanent partial positions, such as permanent 50% positions.
 In that way, postdocs can keep an affiliation, some economic security, and the access to resources.

--Increase the availability of funding as more abundant funding opportunites of smaller money.
-In this way, they would allow the development of independent lines, which are very difficult to establish if what is only available is large funding that is very hard to get
+-Increase the availability of funding as more abundant funding opportunites for smaller money.
+In this way, it would allow the development of independent research projects, which are challenging to initiate due to the competitive nature of larger funding opportunities.

--Increase the involvement between industry and academia that with small budgets helps develop basic research
+-Increase the involvement between industry and academia that with small budgets helps develop basic research.

 -Teach leadership to proffesors and leaders.
 They often see the young academics as highly qualified research assistants rather than trainees that aim to develop their own independent lines of research.